You have a business plan and a well-developed brand strategy. So what now?

 To translate your strategy into visuals, you need to start from knowing your ideal client really well.

 Not just in a sense of what gender they are, where they live and what their salaries are.
 Not just demographics but more importantly their psychographics.
-What do they like, what their interests are, what do they care about?
+What do they like, what are their interests, what do they care about?
 If you are wondering how is this now related to translating the brand strategy into visuals, well – who are you going to create visuals for?
 You need to dive deep into what they would like to see.
 Everything you create and do with your brand and business is for your target.
 Especially visuals.
 Logo, business cards, good and functional website is something that would attract them to you and business, and that is how you grow revenue and scale your business.
 So, know your target, spend some time in trying to go into their heads and why they do what they do.
 Are you their solution?

 Brand Attributes & Brand Voice